 Synchronous telemedicine is conducted via video calls.

 Asynchronous telemedicine is when a patient transmits medical data to a provider from an offline assessment conducted at a convenient time for the patient.
 Examples of asynchronous telemedicine are sending still images like X-rays, MRIs, or photos of a skin condition for analysis.
-Another example of asynchronous telemedicine is when a patient participates in an online doctor survey.
+Another example of asynchronous telemedicine is when a patient participates in an online doctor-created survey.

 To develop an all-round telehealth solution, you need to make sure you cover synchronous and asynchronous telemedicine functionality.
 You also need to take into account your healthcare specialization to make sure you meet the needs of your patients and staff.